Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'mastodon_action' or 'reddit_*'.
-Does not specify prerequisites or context for each action, leaving the agent to infer usage.
+No guidance on when to use this tool versus alternatives (none exist) or when to choose each sub-action.
+The description just lists sub-actions without context, leaving the agent to guess appropriate usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.